 - The Audit Committee assists the Board in its oversight of the integrity of our financial reporting, compliance with applicable legal and regulatory requirements and oversees our internal controls and compliance activities.
-The Committee discusses our major financial risk exposures and certain contingent liabilities and the steps we have undertaken to monitor and control such exposures.
-It also meets privately with representatives from the our independent registered public accounting firm; - The Compensation Committee assists the Board in its oversight of risk relating to our assessment of our compensation policies and practices; and - The Nominating and Corporate Governance Committee periodically discusses policies with respect to risk assessment and risk management, including appropriate guidelines and policies to govern the process.
+The Audit Committee discusses our major financial risk exposures and certain contingent liabilities and the steps we have undertaken to monitor and control such exposures.
+It also meets privately with representatives from the independent registered public accounting firm; and - The Compensation Committee assists the Board in its oversight of risk relating to our assessment of our compensation policies and practices.